donschia/FetchXmlDetailsList/README.md

 ---

 ## Errors
-If you get this following runtime error you may need to use a \_Formatted field.
-For example, here it seems to be having a hard time with the date.
+If you get runtime errors you may need to use a _Formatted field.
+For example, here it seems to be having a hard time with the date. <code>
 Objects are not valid as a React child (found: Wed Dec 31 9000 00:00:00 GMT-0600 (Central Standard Time)).
-If you meant to render a collection of children, use an array instead.
+If you meant to render a collection of children, use an array instead.</code>
-Another option to format the output.
+Another option if it's a date issue is to be sure to use a dateFormat in the column layout data object.

 ***

 ## TODOs:
-- Make documentation better!
+- Make this documentation better!

 - Make sure this can work without the dynamics-xrm-api dependency since there is an issue with it initially.
 Perhaps configure this to be toggled via input parameter.